ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 - automatic deletion of leading whitespaces;

-- warnings regarding caption length, number of lines used, and caption reading speed (the longer the caption the longer it has to stay on screen so that viewers can read it!);
+- warnings regarding caption length, number of lines used, and caption reading speed (longer captions have to stay on screen for longer time so that viewers can read them!);

 - full versioning of the subtitles, we can still go back through all the subtitle versions we edited.